 The Trafficking in Persons (TIP) Report is the U.S. Government's principal diplomatic tool to engage foreign governments on human trafficking.
 The U.S. Government uses the TIP Report to engage foreign governments in dialogues to advance anti-trafficking reforms and to combat trafficking and to target resources on prevention, protection and prosecution programs.
 What is the TIP Tier ranking?

 In the TIP Report, the Department of State places each country onto one of three tiers based on the extent of their governments' efforts to comply with the "minimum standards for the elimination of trafficking" in accordance with the Trafficking Victims Protection Act.
 SLAVERY IN THE BRAZILIAN SUPPLY CHAIN:

-RIO 2016 Summer Olympics, International Olympic Committee, 2016 Does Hosting the Olympics Actually Pay Off?.The New York Times Magazine, 2014 Brazil Child Labour Data Country Brief, International Labour Office, 2007 Comtrade un.org
+RIO 2016 Summer Olympics, International Olympic Commitee, 2016

+Does Hosting the Olympics Actually Pay Off?
+The New York Times Magazine, 2014 Brazil Child Labour Data Country Brief, International Labour Office, 2007 Comtrade.un.org

+BRAZIL: TIER 2

+A Trafficking in Persons Feature

 ANTI-TRAFFICKING LEGISLATION

 Decidedly, the Brazilian government has employed strict laws and regulations to curb abusive employment practices.
 Over the past several years in the garment industry, Brazil's Labor Prosecutor Office has investigated third-party suppliers suspected of not meeting the minimum requirements of labor laws or otherwise violating workers' rights.
 Where it found violations of the law, the government rescued the workers, many of whom were illegal immigrants, and filed charges against the companies that engaged these suppliers based on its view that the supplier is simply a logistical extension of the company's main business.
+Many such companies

+BRAZILIAN PENAL CODE

-Many such companies are fighting back, claiming that they cannot be required to employ everyone in the supply chain.
+are fighting back, claiming that they cannot be required to employ everyone in the supply chain.
 Several Brazilian and foreign brands have been questioned about their supply chain management and were required to sign Terms of Undertakings (TACs) with the labor authorities to avoid further prosecution.
 Some of these TACs go far beyond the mandatory auditing of suppliers and require companies to become the actual employer of the suppliers' employees.
-Since Brazil has aggressively attacked both the credit and property of companies found to employ slavery-like conditions, companies should have a basic cursory knowledge of Brazil's anti-trafficking labor laws.
+Since Brazil has aggressively attacked both the credit and property of companies found to employ slaverylike conditions, companies should have a basic cursory knowledge of Brazil's anti-trafficking labor laws.

+The Brazilian Penal Code defines conditions similar to slavery as those where the employee is subject to:

+- forced work,

+- exhausting work hours,

+- degrading work conditions, or

+- limitation on their freedom of movement.